Peter Ly, Ph.D.

 Rashmi Dahiya, Ph.D.

-Rashmi received her Ph.D. in Life Sciences from Jawaharlal Nehru University studying transcriptional regulation in budding yeast and joined the lab in 2019 as a postdoctoral fellow.
+Rashmi received her Ph.D. in Life Sciences from Jawaharlal Nehru University studying transcriptional regulation in budding yeast and joined the lab in 2019 as a postdoc.
 Her project focuses on the evolution of genomic rearrangements during kidney cancer progression.
 In her free time, Rashmi loves watching The Big Bang Theory.

 Jacob Sanders, Ph.D.